-Medigap costs vary due to a range of factors.
+Typical Medigap costs for an area vary due to a range of factors.
 Keep in mind, a woman usually pays less than a man and rates can change any time.
 For a man, Plan G would cost around $115 a month.
 Plan N would only cost about $95 a month.

 The easiest way to determine suitable coverage is by using the help of an insurance age.

 Age is also a factor in Medigap costs.
 For example, a 75-year-old man could pay about $125 a month for Plan N.

 In general, the rate increases for Plan N tend to be slightly lower than the other plans.
 But, these are things an agent can help you identify.